namvnngu/namvnngu.github.io/drafts/writing.md

       # If OS is macOS
       Darwin*)
         # Copy the selected command to clipboard
-        echo -n "$selected_cmd" | pbcopy
+        echo -n "$cmd" | pbcopy
         ;;
       # If OS is Linux
       Linux*)
         # Copy the selected command to clipboard
-        echo -n "$selected_cmd" | xclip -selection clipboard ;;
+        echo -n "$cmd" | xclip -selection clipboard
+        ;;
     esac

-    # Print a message that the selected command has been copied
+    # Print a message that the selected command
+    # has been copied
-    echo "Copied to clipboard: $selected_cmd"
+    echo "Copied to clipboard: $cmd"

     # Exit with the success code
     exit 0
   # If the selected action is to execute
   elif [[ "$action" == e* ]]; then
-    # Print a message that the selected command is being executed
+    # Print a message that the selected command
+    # is being executed
-    echo "Executing: $selected_cmd"
+    echo "Executing: $cmd"

     # Execute the selected command
-    eval "$selected_cmd"
+    eval "$cmd"

     # Exit with the success code
     exit 0